Are Folding Bikes Harder To Ride? 7 Tips For Long & Comfortable Rides

 Are Folding Bikes Comfortable To Ride?

 Usually, foldable bikes are comfortable to ride.
-Though a few elements, like the wheels’ size and the frame’s weight, will impact performance.
+However, a few elements, like the wheels’ size and the frame’s weight, will impact performance.
 It’s recommended that cyclists set aside a few shorter trips to familiarize themselves with the intricacies of riding a foldable bike.

 Is A Foldable Bike Difficult To Ride